nginx-proxy/nginx-proxy/README.md

 #### nginxproxy/nginx-proxy:alpine

 This image is based on the nginx:alpine image.
 Use this image to fully support HTTP/2 (including ALPN required by recent Chrome versions).
-A valid certificate is required as well (see eg. below "SSL Support using letsencrypt" for more info).
+A valid certificate is required as well (see eg. below "SSL Support using an ACME CA" for more info).

     $ docker pull nginxproxy/nginx-proxy:alpine